 - Pre-shave and post-shave products are essential

 This is the difference between a good result and a disastrous one.
 Pre-shave oil is a must for the best shave.
 Properly conditioning the skin prior to shaving will soften the hair and skin around it making it easier to remove the hair without irritation.
-After you are complete the shave a soothing balm will help the skin calm down and reduce redness.
+After you are complete the shave a soothing, natural after shave balm will help the skin calm down and reduce redness.
 About 10 minutes before you take blade to skin, place your brush in the mug with warm water to soften the bristles.

 - Short passes 2-3 inches at a time